genxhero/vectorsigma/README.md

 *  Kam begins the game with a certain number of hit points (HP).
 If his hit points fall to zero, he's a goner.

-*  Power Orbs restore a little bit of Kam's health.

 *  Kam also has a limited amount of ki (spirit energy) available to him which he can use to produce a projectile known as a ki blast.

 *  A Hedronite takes 3 hits to kill with a punch, and a ki blast will destroy the evil block instantly.